microsoft/jacdac/spectool/README.md

 Note that `report` syntax skips name and command code - these are copied from the preceding `command`.

-Also note that `0x80` command code is used, which is the same as the register address for `oxygen_delay`.
+Also note that `0x80` command code is used, which is the same as the register code for `oxygen_delay`.
-This is allowed, as registers occupy separate namespace from commands (they use masks of `0x1000` and `0x2000` to form command codes).
+This is allowed, as register codes occupy separate namespace from command codes - register codes combined with masks of `0x1000` or `0x2000` form command codes for getting or setting registers.
 Again, `_base.md` has ranges for allowed command codes.

 The next command doesn't have a associated report.